 Transcript of Recording

 Happy New Year and welcome to Simply Clearly!
-If you’ve never been here before, my name is Laura Spawn, and this website is where I share my thoughts, ideas and tips for living simply and intentionally.
+If you’ve never been here before, my name is Laura Stevenson, and this website is where I share my thoughts, ideas and tips for living simply and intentionally.
 This year, I’ve decided to take a bit of a break from trying to live up to a strict blogging schedule.

 Instead, I am going to use a few minutes of my quiet time each morning and write down my thoughts surrounding what I am working on that week in the area of simple living.
 Then, each Sunday, I’ll be sharing it in a longer blog post like this one, along with some helpful resources and content.